hapijs/hapi/Readme.md

 In addition to the [General Events Logging](#general-events-logging) mechanism provided to log non-request-specific events, **hapi** provides a logging interface for individual requests.
-By associating log events with the request responsible for them, it is easier to debug and understand the server's behaviour.
+By associating log events with the request responsible for them, it is easier to debug and understand the server's behavior.
 It also enables batching all the request log events and deliver them to the monitor as a single package.

 The request object is also decorated with the _'log(tags, data, timestamp)'_ which adds a record to the request log where:
 - _'tags'_ - a single string or an array of strings (e.g. _['error', 'database', 'read']_) used to identify the logged event.
 Tags are used instead of log levels and provide a much more expressive mechanism for describing and filtering events.